Sourena-Mohit/ML_Predicting-Sleep-Variables-in-Mammals/README.md

-# ML_Project
-Hi, I've created a seperate README for my work which can be found in my folder.
-Have cleaned this up so we can use it as the README for project submission.
-Brandt, 23/01/24
+# Project Title: Predicting Sleep Variables in Mammals

+This is a student project for the

+To run this project on a local machine, follow these steps: